 Tractor pulling has an interesting history behind the unique competition.
 Tractor pulls happen every summer all over the country with some of the coolest tractors.
 Many rural areas of the United States love this tradition.
 Here is a little taste of the history behind the pull.

-At the very beginning, tractor pulling didn’t actually involve tractors at all.
-In the 1860s, horses were used to pull many of the machines used on farms, and farmers would often brag about how strong their horses were.
-To settle arguments, the farmers would take a barn door, lay it flat on the ground, attach their horses to it, and then see how many people the horse could pull as they piled onto the door.
-It was a test of a horse’s strength, and before long, there were entire events that featured horses pulling these barn doors around.
+Before they used tractors, horses were the main workers of farms.
+In the 1860s, horses were used to pull machines used on farms, and farmers would often brag to other farmers about how strong their horses were.
+When they wanted to show off their horses and settle arguments, the farmers would take a barn door down, lay it flat on the ground, attach their horses to it, and see how many people the horse could pull as they piled onto the door.

 The National Tractor Pullers Association was later created in 1969 with representatives from eight states, including Illinois, Michigan, Minnesota, Ohio, and Pennsylvania.
-The NTPA created a standard set of rules for tractor pulls and worked to make them safer and more competitive overall.
-Tractor pulling continues to be a really big deal in certain segments of the country, and it has kept evolving over time.
-Today’s tractors can pull ridiculously large amounts of weight and attract large crowds looking to be amazed by the tractors.
+The NTPA created a standard set of rules for tractor pulls and worked to make them safer and more competitive.
+Tractor pulling continues to be a big event spread across the country, and it has kept evolving over time.